Neutron-capture elements record the ordered chemical evolution of the disc over time: Chemical Evolution modelling of the age-[Ba/Fe] relations across the disc

 \section{Chemical Evolution modelling of the age-[Ba/Fe] relations across the disc}

-We have studied the empirical age-[Ba/Fe] and [Eu/Fe]-age relations of Galactic disc populations in different [Mg/Fe]-[Fe/H] chemical cells.
-In doing so, our results have revealed that the age-[Ba/Fe] relations present negative slopes within individual chemical cells.
-Moreover, these relations change systematically across the [Mg/Fe]-[Fe/H] plane: flattening in slope with increasing [Fe/H] across fixed [Mg/Fe] and increasing in amplitude with [Mg/Fe] across fixed [Fe/H].
-Gradients across age within chemical cells are not observed in the [Eu/Fe]-age profiles.
+So far, we have studied the empirical age-[Ba/Fe] and age-[Eu/Fe] relations of Galactic disc populations in different [Fe/H]-[Mg/Fe] chemical cells.
+Empirically, we see in Figures \ref{bafe_cells} and \ref{eufe_cells}, that across the chemical grid of ([Fe/H],[Mg/Fe]), when we examine the age-[Ba/Fe] and age-[Eu/Fe] relations, the slope and/or amplitude of these relations changes with both [Fe/H] and [Mg/Fe].
+From the mono-abundance plane of \citet[][]{Bovy2012} showing the different scale lengths and heights for stars in the Galactic disc as a function of their ([Fe/H]-[Mg/Fe]) cell, as well as our own work which shows the age-abundance relations changing at different locations in [Fe/H], [Mg/Fe] (see also \citet[][]{Ness2019} and \citet[][]{Yuxi2021}) we believe that it is a reasonable and sound assumption that a cell (or small bin) in ([Fe/H], [Mg/Fe], age) isolates a population of stars that likely were born together at a particular radius and time in the Milky Way disc.
+In more detail, we see from Figures \ref{bafe_cells} and \ref{eufe_cells} that the age-[Ba/Fe] relations flatten in slope with increasing [Fe/H] across chemical cells of fixed [Mg/Fe], and increase in amplitude with [Mg/Fe] across cells with fixed [Fe/H].
+Conversely, abundance gradients across age within chemical cells are not observed in the [Eu/Fe]-age profiles.
 Moreover, in Fig~\ref{bafe_cells_rmean}, we have seen that for some of the chemical cells, the [Ba/Fe]-age profiles also have a noticeable relation with orbital radius.
 In cells with [Mg/Fe] $<$ 0.2, the younger populations of a given chemical cell typically have higher mean orbital radii values when compared to their older counterparts (see also Fig~\ref{bafe_rmean_age} in Appendix~\ref{app_bafe_rmean}).
 For example, in the cell containing stellar populations covering 0 $<$ [Mg/Fe] $<$ 0.2 and $-0.7 < [Fe/H] < -0.4$, we see that the oldest populations show a [Ba/Fe] $\sim$ 0 and an orbital radius of ($R_{\mathrm{apo}} + R_{\mathrm{peri}}$)/2 $\sim$ 7 kpc.
 The youngest populations show a [Ba/Fe] $\sim$ 0.65 and a ($R_{\mathrm{apo}} + R_{\mathrm{peri}}$)/2 $\sim$ 9.5 kpc.
 Conversely, for chemical cells with [Mg/Fe] > 0.2, we find that these orbital radius-[Ba/Fe] relations are flat.